 When creating a problem hypothesis start by describing the group of people you are targeting and what problem you think they have.
 It’s a simple format:

 [Group of people] have a problem [their problem]

 Google Analytics users have a problem monitoring key business metrics on their mobile phone.

 You can take the idea for a new feature or a product iteration and create a hypothesis out of it.
-When we wanted to improve our real-time view in the KISSmetrics product, we started with a hypothesis:
+When we wanted to improve our real-time view in the KISSmetrics product, we started with this hypothesis:

 New and existing KISSmetrics customers have a problem debuging their implementation and viewing their users in real-time.

 From that, we can learn that it is extremely vital to have a hypothesis in place before sending out any customer feedback survey.